You cannot predict the future, but you can plan for the future.

 During this portion of planning, it’s easy to become so overly-vigilant that we end up eliminating any sort of enjoyment or hopeful outlook from the goal-setting or future-planning process.
 As I’ve mentioned, you are going to be discussing some heavy topics — life insurance, planning for illness, emergency funds…

-I understand that we are all wired different and those of you who may be reading this tend to lean on the more practical side, which is okay!
+I understand that we are all wired different, and those of you who may be reading this tend to lean on the more practical side when setting goals in your marriage, which is okay!
 Just hang with me here for a minute.

 Inasmuch as practicality is important to discuss, the enjoyment of life and overall happiness is also just as important.
 This life is tough, fleeting, and confusing at times, so we have to enjoy it as much as we can.